Mobile Audiometric Testing

 An Important Part of Your Hearing Conservation Program

-A hearing conservation program is required by OSHA (Occupational Safety and Health Administration) in any workplace that meets any of the following criteria:
+Our mobile audiometric testing services help you get started on a hearing conservation program that is required by OSHA (Occupational Safety and Health Administration) in any workplace that meets any of the following criteria:

 As part of any hearing conservation program, employers must provide baseline and annual hearing tests to employees at no cost to them.
 A “baseline” hearing test is the first hearing test that a person takes, in order to establish the state of their hearing ability at that time.
 Subsequent hearing tests are compared to the baseline test in order to determine whether hearing protection measures are successful or hearing ability has diminished to any degree.